 - If one buys something, the counterparty would be the seller.
-Likewise, if someone sells something, the opposing party would be the buyer.
+Likewise, the opposing party would be the buyer if someone sells something.

 - A financial transaction involving the exchange of funds, products, services, or anything of value may have multiple counterparties.

-- Several types of counterparties exist in securities trading, including individual investors, liquidity providers, scalpers, and fundamental traders.
+- Several counterparties exist in securities trading, including individual investors, liquidity providers, scalpers, and fundamental traders.

 The word counterparty can be applied to different situations, particularly in the finance and insurance industries.
 To counter something means to go against or act in opposition.
 With that said, the counterparty will be on the opposite side of an arrangement.
-The entity on the other side of the agreement can be a:
+For example, the entity on the other side of the agreement can be a:

 - Or any other entity

 Several events happen in many people’s everyday lives that can be considered examples of the counterparty.
-For example, when someone goes to the supermarket to purchase food, the grocery store is the counterparty since they are selling it.
-When someone goes to the gas station and purchases gas, the gas station will be the counterparty.
+For example, when someone goes to the supermarket to purchase food, the grocery store is the counterpart since they are selling it.
+Likewise, when someone goes to the gas station and purchases gas, the gas station will be the counterparty.

 Counterparties become slightly more complicated in the financial industry as there are not always face-to-face transactions.
 Some examples in the financial sector are: